DCI/scaladci/README.md

 ## Scala DCI demo application

 In the [Scala DCI Demo App](https://github.com/DCI/scaladci/tree/master/demo) you can see an example of how to create a DCI project.

 ## Using Scala DCI in your project

 ScalaDCI is available for Scala 2.10.3 at [Sonatype](https://oss.sonatype.org/index.html#nexus-search;quick%7Eshapeless).
 To start coding with DCI in Scala add the following to your SBT build file:

     libraryDependencies ++= Seq(
-      "com.marcgrue" %% "scaladci" % "0.4.1"
+      "org.scaladci" %% "scaladci" % "0.5.0"
     ),
     addCompilerPlugin("org.scalamacros" % "paradise" % "2.0.0-M2" cross CrossVersion.full)

 ## Building Scala DCI
 - Scala DCI is built with SBT 0.13.1.
-- Latest release is version 0.4.1
+- Latest release is version 0.5.0
-- Ongoing development of 0.5.0-SNAPSHOT continues in the master branch
+- Ongoing development of 0.6.0-SNAPSHOT continues in the master branch
 - Pull requests and comments are welcome! :-)

 To build Scala DCI on your local machine: